wangzheng422/simple-site/README.md

 ![localhost](https://user-images.githubusercontent.com/1110569/193900809-922f3c56-a6b6-4de3-bfac-310e70f98f94.png)

+# Deploying and running the project as a Linux container buildah and Podman

+Navigate to the source code directory in a terminal window.

+Then run the following command to create the container image.

+`buildah build -t simplesite -f Containerfile .`

+Follow up with the command to run the container in the background against that image.

+`podman run -d -p 8080:8080 simplesite`

+Test that the container is operating properly

-# Deploying and running the project as a Linux container
+# Deploying and running the project as a Linux container using Docker

 Navigate to the source code directory in a terminal window.